Table of Contents

 Christ’s life attests that it is possible for us to obey the law of God and be more than conquerors.
 Paul proclaimed, “I can do all things through Christ which strengthens me” (Philippians 4:13).
 How is this possible?
 When the heavenly commands are truly followed, the Lord makes Himself responsible for the victory.
 In Christ, there is power to accomplish every duty and power to repel temptation.
 In Him, there is grace for daily growth and courage for battles and service.

 In like manner, the apostle John assured the believers of the same truth, “For whatever is born of God overcomes the world.
 And this is the victory that has overcome the world—our faith” (1 John 5:4).
 God’s commands are not a burden.
-To the unaided person, they are impossible to obey (Romans 8:7).
+To the unconverted person, they are impossible to obey (Romans 8:7).
 But to the converted Christian (John 3:3), all things are possible (Mark 11:22–24).
 For the believer receives the divine nature (2 Peter 1:4) and receives the same power that helped Jesus in His earthly life.

 By His life and His death, Christ was more than conqueror over sin.
-Through His victory, the government of God stands justified, Satan’s charges are negated, and his character revealed.
+Through His victory, the government of God stands justified, Satan’s charges are negated, and his evil character revealed.
 This same victory that Christ gained is available to all that claim it by faith.